What to Wear for a Hike in the Pacific Northwest and Alaska

 Snow Pants

 It has to get fairly cold for me to appreciate moving in bulky snow pants, but if it’s cold they’re so helpful!
 For many years (including winters in Fairbanks, Alaska) I had a cheap pair of big snow pants from Fred Meyer and they worked just fine.
-I had to replace them a lot since they weren’t super durable.
-A slightly elevated version of that idea is these Columbia ones (plus size here) and they are pretty great!
-I recommend wearing leggings or tights under them, it’s much more comfortable.

-Best Winter Hiking Jackets and Tops
+Winter Hiking Jacket and Tops

 I recommend long sleeves in the winter because it’s more comfortable under a coat.
 A light long sleeve layer is really comfortable when you get hot while hiking, even on cold days!
 For winter, it’s helpful to have a base layer, and insulating layer and a waterproof layer: